samarth641/hacking-camera/README.md

 # hacking-camera
-this is made by samarth verulkar one of the best programmer in the world best hacker also hacking camera
+this is made by samarth verulkar. script fr finding vulnerable web camera port in web